When Does Translation Require Context? A Data-driven, Multilingual Exploration: Exploring Context-aware MT

-First, we find that although BLEU scores are highest for \texttt{context-gold} models for most language pairs, COMET is more often higher for the \texttt{no-context} models.
-Moreover, in terms of mean word f-measure overall words, we do not find significant differences between the three systems.
-It is therefore difficult to see which system performs the best using only corpus-level metrics.
-For words that do require context for translation tagged with MuDA, our context-aware models obtain only marginally higher word f-measure than context-agnostic models, which suggests that these models are not sensitive enough to context or unable to use the relevant information from context to translate ambiguous words well.
+First, we find that BLEU scores are highest for \texttt{context-gold} models for most language pairs, but context-agnostic models have higher COMET scores.
+Moreover, in terms of mean word f-measure overall, we do not find significant differences between the three systems.
+It is therefore difficult to see which system performs the best on document-level ambiguities using only corpus-level metrics.